The Gender Pay Gap, Starring Meryl Streep’s Most Iconic Roles

 editor-in-chief — the data scientists at Care.com’s

-Think Tank calculated each character’s projected salary, and
+calculated each character’s projected salary, and

 found how much less Meryl’s character would be paid than a man in the

-same position.
+.
 They then determined the ‘Equal Pay Day’ for

 each character’s profession—i.e., how far into the next year she’d

-need to work to earn the same as a man in her field.
+need to work to earn the same as a man in her field

 Click

-here for the complete study, which investigates the gender pay gap
+, which investigates the gender pay gap

 across an additional 516 professions, complete

-with an animated video and infographic.
+with an animated video and infographic

 Contacts